Frequently Asked Questions

 If the edges and depth of the tissue are tumor-free, then the skin cancer has been cured.
 If the cancer is still detected at any portion of the margin, a representation of it is drawn on a map and the patient is informed that another piece of tissue must be taken precisely where the tumor is still present.
 The precise mapping helps to preserve tissue so that only the areas affected by the cancer are removed.
 This step is repeated as many times as is necessary until the skin cancer is completely treated and the margin is clear.

 Once the skin cancer has been cured, the surgeon will perform a repair if one is required.
 The type of repair needed depends on the size, location and extent of the wound.
 If stitches are not needed, the surgeon will discuss allowing the wound to heal on it’s own over several weeks.

 Both Dr. Steven Richardson and Dr. Faith Stewart completed a Procedural Dermatology fellowship at the University of Texas Southwestern Medical Center under the directorship of the highly-acclaimed Mohs surgeon, Dr. Robert Stanley Taylor.
 While there, the doctors performed over 2000 Mohs surgeries combined.
 Over the years, they have continued to acquire extensive experience that has enabled them to provide the highest level of care.

-To learn more about Mohs surgery, please use the following link: skincancermohssurgery.org
+To learn more about Mohs surgery, please click on the video below or use the following link: skincancermohssurgery.org